About the Journal

 - Short communications

-- Case reports and technical reports.
+- Case reports and technical reports

-- Interdisciplinary pharmaceutical studies.
+- Interdisciplinary studies in pharmaceutical and molecular sciences

 Mission